Calstock: Cornwall Council

 For elections to Cornwall Council, Calstock is an electoral division represented by one member on the council.
 Dorothy Kirk of the Labour Party has been the councillor since 2021.
 Before 2021, Calstock was in the Gunnislake and Calstock electoral division.

 Freemasonry

 Calstock has always had a strong masonic presence.
 Cotehele Lodge No. 2166 was Warranted in June 1886 and Consecrated in April 1887 at Cotehele House.
 It was founded by twelve local men and was greatly supported by the then Provincial Grand Master, the Earl of Mount Edgcumbe.
-In August 1900, Cotehele Lodge moved to the purpose built Calstock Masonic Hall, on Commercial Road, which was opened by Sir Philip Colville Smith, CVO.
+In August 1900, Cotehele Lodge moved to the purpose built Calstock Masonic Hall, on Commercial Road, which was opened by Sir Philip Colville Smith.
 The Lodge has continued to meet there since its construction.